Nature in South Tyrol

 At any season, the green meadows and unique mountains ensure the many vacationers choose South Tyrol.
 However, if you go to discover more hidden places, South Tyrol also offers natural sights such as the earth pyramids in Terenten, the waterfall in Partschins or Gilfenklamm gorge near Ratschings.

-Moreover, South Tyrol’s biggest outdoor open-air stage, the “Knottnkino” in Hafling near Meran, the more than 1,000 years old larches in Ulten as well as the botanic gardens of Castle Trattmandorff are only some of the examples of the region’s natural beauties.
+Moreover, South Tyrol’s biggest outdoor open-air stage, the “Knottnkino” in Hafling near Meran, the more than 1,000 years old larches in Ulten as well as the botanic gardens of Castle Trauttmansdorff are only some examples of the region’s natural beauties.

 Lakes in South Tyrol

 The natural landscape in South Tyrol is also characterised by its picturesque mountain and bathing lakes.
-The emerald green Pragser Wildsee in Hochpustertal or Karersee in Eggental enchant nature lovers.
+The emerald green Lake Prags in Hochpustertal or Karersee in Eggental enchant nature lovers.
 If you are looking for quiet and relaxation, the bathing lakes such as Lake Kaltern or Lakes Montiggl, the swimming ponds in Issing and Völs are the perfect choice.